thereadonly/FOSS4Dev/README.md

 ## Environment Manager Tools
 * [DEM](https://axemsolutions.io/dem_doc/index.html) - DEM (Development Environment Manager) is an open source command line tool to manage containerized Development Environments.

+## ML Ops
+ * [Helicone](https://github.com/Helicone/helicone) - Open-source LLM Observability platform for developers, for logging, debugging and improving LLM apps.

+## Productivity
+* [Freeter](https://github.com/FreeterApp/Freeter) - App that allows you to gather everything you need for work in one place, organized by projects and workflows, and have a quick access to them.